 Previously, Mr. DeWitt served as CFO for the city of Phoenix, the 6th largest city in the United States with a $3.4 billion annual budget and nearly 15,000 employees.
-There, he managed a $7 billion debt portfolio and more than $2 billion in investments.
-He was a member of the City of Phoenix Employees Retirement Board, the Phoenix Community Development Investment Corporation, the Phoenix Downtown Hotel Corporation and Arena Development Board.
+There, he managed a $7-billion debt portfolio and more than $2 billion in investments.
+He was a member of the city of Phoenix Employees Retirement Board, the Phoenix Community Development Investment Corporation, the Phoenix Downtown Hotel Corporation and Arena Development Board.

-As CFO for the District of Columbia, Mr. DeWitt sits on the boards of the Washington Convention and Sports Authority (EventsDC) and Destination DC.
+As CFO for the District of Columbia, DeWitt sits on the boards of the Washington Convention and Sports Authority (EventsDC) and Destination DC.

-Jeffrey DeWitt is a member of the Government Financial Officers Association (GFOA), the American Accounting Association (AAA), Association of Government Accountants (AGA), and the American Water Works Association (AWWA).
+DeWitt is a member of the Government Financial Officers Association (GFOA), the American Accounting Association (AAA), Association of Government Accountants (AGA), and the American Water Works Association (AWWA).

 He holds a master's degree from Southern Illinois University, Carbondale, and a bachelor’s degree from Eastern Illinois University.